Risauce/Egen310ControlApp/Docs/DeveloperDocumentation.md

 UML Diagram: ![UML Diagram of the Prototypes](Images/class-diagram.png)

+This UML diagram represents the structure of the Control App.
+The screen class represents the running program that the user interacts with.
+It is composed of sliders (speed), buttons (like forward, backward), and a list picker (for bluetooth lists).
+The app itself utilizes a bluetooth client to connect to a bluetooth device, and an internal timer to keep track of time and access some elements of continuity.

 ## Bugs Reporting

 - How to access bug lists: To report a bug navigate to the *issues* section of the Github repo and create a new issue.
 Make sure to properly name the bug and describe exactly your issue before creating the issue.